 A music video is usually a short film that shows viewers what your song is all about through visuals.
 It can be made up of a sequence of videos, a slideshow of images or just your album cover.

 A wide range of techniques can be used, including animation, live action filming, documentaries and abstract visuals.
-The video editing methods you use can be as simple turning lyrics into motion titles or adding an audio visualiser overlay!
+The video editing methods you use can be as simple turning lyrics, like this one, into motion titles or adding an audio visualiser overlay!
 There is no set style or concept to a music video.
 Let your imagination run wild and create a music video that best suits your style.